vacovsky/poolse/README.md

         {
-            "endpoint": "http://localhost:5704/fakehealth",  // url to your application's health endpoint "polling_interval": 15,  // polling interval for target endpoint, in seconds "expected_status_code": 200,  // HTTP status code to look for.
+            "endpoint": "http://localhost:5704/fakehealth",  // url to your application's health endpoint "polling_interval": 15,  // polling interval for target endpoint, in seconds "expected_status_code": 200,  // *required* HTTP status code to look for.
 If this isn't returned when the check happens, we mark OK as false.
         },
         {
+            "name": "Expected Example,
+            "endpoint": "http://localhost:5704/fakeexpected",  // url to your application's health endpoint "polling_interval": 20,  // polling interval for target endpoint, in seconds "expected_status_code": 200,  // HTTP status code to look for.
+If this isn't returned when the check happens, we mark OK as false.
+            "expected_response_string": "{\"is_working\": true}"
+        },
+        {
+            "name": "Unexpected Example,
+            "endpoint": "http://localhost:5704/fakeexpected",  // url to your application's health endpoint "polling_interval": 10,  // polling interval for target endpoint, in seconds "expected_status_code": 200,  // HTTP status code to look for.
+If this isn't returned when the check happens, we mark OK as false.
+            "unexpected_response_string": "{\"is_working\": false}"
+        },
+        {
-            "name": "FakeSmoke"  // Arbitrary - use for your own reasons, or leave it blank.
+            "name": "Fake Smoke"  // Arbitrary - use for your own reasons, or leave it blank.
-            "endpoint": "http://localhost:5704/fakesmoke",  // url to your application's health endpoint "polling_interval": 300,  // polling interval for target endpoint, in seconds "expected_status_code": 200,  // HTTP status code to look for.
+            "endpoint": "http://localhost:5704/fakesmoke",  // url to your application's health endpoint "polling_interval": 300,  // polling interval for target endpoint, in seconds "expected_status_code": 200,  // *required* HTTP status code to look for.
 If this isn't returned when the check happens, we mark OK as false.
             "expected_response_string": ""  // response is parsed for this string.
 If expected_response_string is blank, check is ignored.
 If found, OK is true
             "unexpected_response_string": ""  // response is parsed for this string.
 If unexpected_response_string is blank, check is ignored.
 If found, OK is false  (an example would be searching repsonse text for {"thisthing": false}, and if found, causes OK to be set to false)
         }